-Norwegian flag planted in the icom Armydeen's rente had besten there is received executive.
+Norwegian flag planted in the rice was the property body baster them by fine weeks.
 Disheartened, Scott's te Comprehension became a desperate aff and the wound did not he as well as physically, su descended the Beardmo concussion.
 His condition collapsed.
-He died in th man' who continuously sa companions, walked out into the treezing night never to be seen again.
+He died in the man' who continuously sa companions, walked out into the treezing night never to be seen again.
 "The party was now three and there was no food left.
 The next food depot was only eleven miles away but the weather was closing in.
 Trapped in their tent by a ferocious blizzard, with temperatures plummeting, they could make no further progress.

-Sutton English tests always tend to include some comprehension.
-We build skills by using food supplies gradually a mix of texts including non-fiction texts like Evans this one and the more difficult classic book fiction texts.
+English tests always tend to include some comprehension.
+We build skills by using food supplies gradually a mix of texts including non-fiction texts like this one and the more difficult classic book fiction texts.